tamnguyenvan/screenbolt/README.md

 ## Roadmap

-We're constantly working to improve ScreenBolt.
+We're constantly working to improve ScreenVivid.
 Here are some features we're planning to add in the future:

 - Support for more Linux distributions
 - MacOS compatibility